 A main home held in trust

-- It is the main home of the principal settlor of the trust, or the principal settlor does not have a main home.
+- it is the main home of the principal settlor of the trust that is being sold.

 Inheriting a residential property

-Property which is inherited does not come under the bright-line test when it's sold by the person who inherited the property.
+Property which is inherited does not come under the bright-line property rule when it's sold by the person who inherited the property.
 However if any part of the property is acquired other than by inheritance it may be subject to bright-line.

 Example: Paul and Mel inherit a property